mlwhan2209/gb-video-downloader/README.md

 ## Setup
  - must have Powershell 7 installed
  - get your api key from https://www.giantbomb.com/api/
- - rename `config-example.xml` to `config.xml` and paste your API key where it says `<API-Key-Here>`
+ - rename `config-example.xml` to `config.xml` and inside the `config.xml` file paste your API key where it says `<API-Key-Here>`

 ## Usage
-If you want to do the basic script, have it list all the Giant Bomb shows and you pick the show then the episodes you want from the list you want to just run `gb-video-downloader.ps1`
+If you want to do the basic script, have it list all the Giant Bomb shows and you pick the show then the episodes you want from the list you want to just run

+    ./gb-video-downloader.ps1

-If you want to do a search for a specific video, you have to run
+If you want to do a search for a specific video, run

     Import-Module ./gb-video-downloader.psm1 -Force
     Invoke-GiantBombVideoSearch -Search "<your-search-here>"